-Since 1981, Colonial Restorations, LLC has provided structural restoration and repair of historic timber frame buildings.
-Tom Green started the business in 1981 after graduating from University of Massachusetts.
-His love of older buildings and craftsmanship was passed on to his son Brad who has been in the field since he was twelve years old.
-Upon graduation from Wesleyan University in 2000, Brad decided to make a career of it.
-Brad has been running the company since 2015.
+Since 1981, Colonial Restorations, LLC has specialized in the structural restoration and repair of historic timber frame structures.
+Owner Brad Green is a second generation structural restoration specialist.
+He started working with his father when he was twelve years old.
+Upon graduating from Wesleyan University in 2000, Brad decided to make a career of it.
+In addition to performing structural work on historic structures throughout New England, he has also lived through the restoration of two of his own historic homes.
+This love and understanding of older post and beam buildings is necessary to ensure that the proper care is taken with your project.
 Colonial Restorations does all the work themselves and never use sub-contractors.
 This ensures every project is done with the love and care these historic buildings deserve.
 They have done many projects that other contractors would have torn down the building and built new, which would have destroyed a piece of history.

 Colonial Restorations works all over New England and has done projects as far away as Pennsylvania and the Hampton’s on Long Island.
 They consider projects almost anywhere.
 Not many people do what they do and do it well so they stay very busy.
 If you are considering a project in the next couple of years, it is important to contact them well in advance.
 Colonial Restorations, LLC works on both residential and commercial projects.
 Mother Nature is always full of surprises that can affect buildings without people realizing it.
 If you have any questions about how the structure of your building is holding up, please Contact Us.